dataledgerlabs/TxGuard/README.md

 # <span style="color:#198110">IV.
 Global Functionality and Building Strategy</span>

-TxGuard’s development is strategically divided into Phase 1 (Incubation) and Phase 2 (Acceleration) to ensure a structured, efficient, and risk-mitigated approach.
-The high-level functionality is described below:
+As previously mentioned, TxGuard’s development is strategically divided into two phases to ensure a structured, efficient, and risk-mitigated approach.
+The high-level functionality of Phase 1 is outlined below:

 ## <span style="color:#124C89">Phase 1: Incubation (8–12 Months)</span>